hashicorp/terraform-provider-azurerm/website/docs/r/iot_time_series_insights_gen2_environment.html.markdown

 A `storage` block supports the following:

-* `name` - (Required) Name of storage account for Azure IoT Time Series Insights Gen2 Environment Changing this forces a new resource to be created.
+* `name` - (Required) Name of storage account for Azure IoT Time Series Insights Gen2 Environment.
+Changing this forces a new resource to be created.

 * `key` - (Required) Access key of storage account for Azure IoT Time Series Insights Gen2 Environment